-- Position pans over the centre of the burners. - Glass hob lids may shatter when heated, turn off all burners and allow to cool before lowering. - Never use the appliance for heating a room.
+- Position pans over the centre of the burners. - Do not allow pans on the burners to rest against side splash backs. - Glass hob lids may shatter when heated, turn off all burners and allow to cool before lowering. - Never use the appliance for heating a room.
 When you have finished cooking check that all controls are in the off position.